RocketChat/google-summer-of-code/google-summer-of-code-2025.md

 - DevOps: docker, helm, snaps, and so on.
 - Advanced Typescript
 - Awareness of WASM and webllm
-- Python
+- Python magician

 🎯 **Goals/Deliverables:**

-Ability to deploy client-side/on-device in-browser LLM for rapid development and efficient scaling of AI apps.
+Bring open source AI applications (including development platform), running 100% client-side and in-browser, to millions of existing Rocket.Chat users  (those who already have capable client hardware - any Apple Silicon Mac, for example)

 ⏳ **Project Duration:** 90 hours (Small)